Don't you love the performance review?

 Once you’ve collected your thoughts and any additional feedback, reflected on an individual’s performance, and written the narrative, you’re now ready to prepare to deliver the performance review.

-If you’re preparing to have a hard conversation, game-plan how you will kick off the discussion and consider a few questions you think the team member will have at the outset.
+If you’re preparing to have a hard conversation, game-plan how you'll kick off the discussion and consider a few questions you think the team member will have at the outset.
 Be prepared to speak to each point with concrete examples.

-Personally, I like to start on a positive note, highlight the good contributions the individual has made to the team in the review period, and then dive into the constructive criticism and opportunities for growth along with what I plan to do to support the employee along their journey.
+Personally, I like to start on a positive note and highlight the good contributions the individual has made to the team in the review period.
+Then I dive into the constructive criticism and opportunities for growth along with what I plan to do to support the employee along their journey.

 However, be aware that you don't need to stick to the script 100% if something interesting arises during the review itself.

 The team member you’re conducting the review with will likely bring up something interesting that will lead you off-script.
-These kinds of performance review comments are worth their weight in gold, and you want to explore further when they come up.
+These kinds of performance review comments are worth their weight in gold and you’ll want to explore them further when they come up.

 Delivering performance feedback is a bit of an art and requires emotional intelligence, empathy, and active listening to get it right.
 Here are a few top tips for facilitating an effective performance review conversation.